LyonsZhang/CINEMA-Group/content/publication/Analysis on conversion of Alzheimer’s disease using a multi-state Markov chain model/index.md

 {{% callout note %}}
 Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.
 {{% /callout %}}

+## Abstract

+With rapid aging of world population, Alzheimer's disease is becoming a leading cause of death after cardiovascular disease and cancer.
+Nearly 10% of people who are over 65 years old are affected by Alzheimer's disease.
+The causes have been studied intensively, but no definitive answer has been found.
+Genetic predisposition, abnormal protein deposits in brain, and environmental factors are suspected to play a role in the development of this disease.
+In this paper, we model progression of Alzheimer's disease using a multi-state Markov model to investigate the significance of known risk factors such as age, apolipoprotein E4, and some brain structural volumetric variables from magnetic resonance imaging scans (e.g., hippocampus, etc.) while predicting transitions between different clinical diagnosis states.
+With the Alzheimer's Disease Neuroimaging Initiative data, we found that the model with age is not significant (p = 0.1733) according to the likelihood ratio test, but the apolipoprotein E4 is a significant risk factor, and the examination of apolipoprotein E4-by-sex interaction suggests that the apolipoprotein E4 link to Alzheimer's disease is stronger in women.
+Given the estimated transition probabilities, the prediction accuracy is as high as 0.7849.

+**Keywords:** Alzheimer’s disease; Markov model; brain structural volumetric variables; left truncation; magnetic resonance imaging scan; prediction; survival probability; transition probability.